-An interesting petroglyph is circulating around the internet.
-Unfortunately, the only info I could find about it is that it has been discovered in the Khakassia region, Siberia and that it dates to 5000 BC.
-What we see is clearly astrological imagery, and I will try here to decode each of its symbols, one by one.
+An interesting petroglyph is circulating the internet.
+Unfortunately, the only info I could find about it is that it was discovered in the Khakassia region, Siberia and that it dates to 5,000 BC.
+What we see is astrological imagery, and I will try here to decode each of its symbols, one by one.

 Khakassia petroglyph, 5000 BC

 The tree on the right represents the world tree or “Axis Mundi“.
 This is one the most common prehistorical symbols so I will not go deeper in explaining its meaning in order to save space for more interesting conclusions.
 See more on the highlighted links.

 This is a much more interesting symbol, also present in many prehistorical cultures.
 My first association was the Hindu goddess Manasa who was depicted with seven cobras behind her head. (not that the symbolics of the world tree is missing either in the form of a pillar).
 Manasa was a fertility goddess, sometimes depicted with a child on her lap, just like Isis of the Egyptians, identified with the constellation Virgo.

 However, the fact is that seven-headed serpents appear all over the Indo-European world.
 Sometimes they are male and sometimes female.
 In Sumerian mythology, for example, there is a seven-headed serpent known as Mušmaḫḫū, which probably became a model for the Lernean Hydra, slain in the second labour of Heracles.

 In Hinduism, many deities are fighting with multiheaded serpents – Indra, Krishna, and even Bhishma in Mahabharata attacked by many snakes of the river.
 But that is not too surprising, as the shared cultural influence between Mongolia, India, Iran and Ancient Greece is not disputable.